Back to Overview

 On audit and compliance

-If you can't prove access decisions, you can't pass audits:
+If you cannot prove access decisions, you cannot pass audits:

 On operations